run2bizdocs/docs-1/en/docs/citsmart-esp-8/3-additional-features/dashboards-and-smart-reports/configuration/build-maintain-smart-report.md

 3-  Complete the necessary fields.
 Define the type:

-     * SQL: create a Sub Report "SQL" (this type allows you to create reports that return the database information through a Query).
+    - SQL: create a Sub Report "SQL" (this type allows you to create reports that return the database information through a Query).
 When selecting this option, it's necessary to also inform the type of report to be created, the business rule concerning it, the report designer, the parameter and the script;

-    * RhinoScript: to create a report that returns the information of the Database through a "Script", it's necessary to select the type "RhinoScript".
+    - RhinoScript: to create a report that returns the information of the Database through a "Script", it's necessary to select the type "RhinoScript".
 It'll be necessary to choose the report type, define the parameters and describe the script;

-    * JPS: create a report with dynamic content.
+    - JPS: create a report with dynamic content.
 When opting for this type, you must inform the parameters and the "JSP" script;

-    * Neuro: create a report of type "Neuro", simply link a previously registered "Neuro" form.
+    - Neuro: create a report of type "Neuro", simply link a previously registered "Neuro" form.

 !!!
-Abstract "Note"
+Abstract "NOTE"

     To create a Sub Report (Drill) the "Report Type" should be " Pie Chart "or" Bar Chart ".